matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 - A Runnable object is more general, because the Runnable object can subclass a class other than Thread.
-- Thread subclassing is easier to use in simple applications, but is limited by the fact that your task class must be a descendant of Thread
+- Thread subclassing is easier to use in simple applications, but is limited by the fact that your task class must be a descendant of Thread.
-- A Runnable object is applicable to the high-level thread management APIs
+- A Runnable object is applicable to the high-level thread management APIs.

 ### 8. Creating basic deadlocked system

 - A deadlock occurs when two competing actions wait for the other to finish, and thus neither ever does.
-In Java there is one lock associated with each object.
+- In Java there is one lock associated with each object.
 To avoid concurrent modification done by multiple threads on single object we can use synchronized keyword.
-Using synchronized keyword wrongly can lead to stuck systems called as deadlocked system.
+- Using synchronized keyword wrongly can lead to stuck systems called as deadlocked system.

 - The 2 threads working on 1 instance, lets call threads as First and Second, and lets say we have 2 resources R1 and R2.
-First acquires R1 and also needs R2 for its completion while Second acquires R2 and needs R1 for completion.
+- First acquires R1 and also needs R2 for its completion while Second acquires R2 and needs R1 for completion.
     - At time t = 0.
 First has R1 and Second has R2, now First is waiting for R2 while Second is waiting for R1, this wait is identified and this leads to deadlock